-In accordance with the Occupational Health and Safety (OHS) Act of 2004, this report serves as confirmation that each model type Genie boom, referenced above, has undergone a risk assessment and conforms to the applicable market standard (i.e. AS 1418.10).
+In accordance with the relevant Occupational Health and Safety Legislation for the region you are working in (reference to state legislation is listed below), this report serves as confirmation that each model type Genie Boom, referenced above, has undergone a risk assessment and conforms to the applicable market standard (i.e. AS 1418.10).
 This risk assessment investigates the potential hazards associated with operation, maintenance, servicing, inspection, transportation and storage of the above referenced plants.

 Our aim is to help ensure people at work (and any other personnel) are protected against health and safety risks associated with the use of the plant detailed within this report.
-Possible hazards and risks are to be assessed with respect to the use of the plant, on any jobsite, and control measures need to be incorporated, prior to the plants use, to maximize safety.
-For each identified risk, the designed control measures have been implemented to reduce these risks as far as practicable1.
-Any residual risks, and their required control measures, can be found on the plant safety decals and in the operators, service and safety manuals.
+Possible hazards and risks are to be assessed with respect to the use of the plant, on any jobsite, and control measures need to be incorporated, prior to the plants use, to maximise safety.
+For each identified risk, the designed control measures have been implemented to reduce these risks as far as practicable.
+Any residual risks, and their required control measures, can be found on the plants safety decals and in the operators, service and safety manuals.